 Do not get taken in by the features advertised by a vendor.
 You can judge a software’s ease-of-use, simplicity, and performance only by trying it out.
-To help, most SaaS vendors offer a free trial plan that gives you enough time to use the product before you decide whether to upgrade it to a premium plan but you still won’t know which is the best collaboration tools software for you business.
+To help, most collaboration tools software providers offer a free trial plan or demo that gives you enough time to use the product and do a comparison before you decide whether to upgrade it to a premium plan but you still won’t know which is the best collaboration tools software for you business.
 Get feedback from your company’s users on the strengths and drawbacks of the software before making your purchase decision.
-You can start by registering for the free trials of the following apps which have received the highest SmartScore and Customer Satisfaction Rating in the collaboration software category: Wrike reviews, eXo Platform, Mavenlink, Samepage, Zoho Projects, and Proworkflow.
+You can start by registering for the free trials of the following apps which have received the highest SmartScore rankings and Customer Satisfaction Rating in our collaboration tools software reviews: Wrike reviews, eXo Platform, Mavenlink, Samepage, Zoho Projects, and Proworkflow.

 - Small businesses use collaboration tools for increased efficiency and productivity.

 - Medium-sized and growing companies use the tools for better teamwork.

 - Large multi-national enterprises make use of the software to support fast international growth.

 Wrike: Wrike offers flexibility to allow multifunctional groups to collaborate and get things done effectively in one place.